lukewhyte/textpack/README.md

 |   4 | Whyte, Luke       |
 |   5 | Doe, John Francis |

-And you've wanted to perform some kind of analysis – perhaps in a Pivot Table or a Group By statement – but are hindered by the deviations in spelling and formatting, you can use TextPack to comb hundreds or thousands of cells in seconds and create a third column like this:
+And you've wanted to perform some kind of analysis – perhaps in a Pivot Table or a Group By statement – but are hindered by the deviations in spelling and formatting, you can use TextPack to comb hundreds to thousands of cells in seconds and create a third column like this:

 | row |     fullname      |  name_groups  |
 |-----|-------------------|---------------|